 Of important note, Denmark is also a village of artists.
 Denmark has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Denmark’s character.

-Denmark is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Denmark is a great place for families with children to consider.
+First of all, many other families with children live here, making Denmark a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Denmark has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Denmark’s overall crime rate is lower than average for the country.

 The people who call Denmark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Denmark residents report their race to be White, followed by Native American.
 Important ancestries of people in Denmark include German, Polish, Irish, Czech, and Danish.